Great Britain in the Seven Years' War: Madras

 Following Clive's victory at Plassey and the subjugation of Bengal, Britain had not directed large resources to the Indian theatre.
-The French meanwhile had despatched a large force from Europe to seize the initiative on the subcontinent.
+The French meanwhile had dispatched a large force from Europe to seize the initiative on the subcontinent.
 The clear goal of this force was to capture Madras, which had previously fallen to the French in 1746.
 In December 1758 a French force of 8,000 under the Comte de Lally descended on Madras, bottling up the 4,000 British defenders in Fort St George.
 After a hard-fought three-month siege the French were finally forced to abandon their attempt to take the city by the arrival of a British naval force carrying 600 reinforcements on 16 February 1759.
 Lally withdrew his troops, but it was not the end of French ambitions in southern India.

 West Indies

 One of Pitt's favoured strategies was a British expedition to attack the French West Indies, where their richest sugar-producing colonies were situated.
 A British naval force of 9,000 sailed from Portsmouth in November 1758 under the command of Peregrine Hopson.
 Using Barbados as a staging point, they attacked first at Martinique.
 After failing to make enough headway, and losing troops rapidly to disease, they were forced to abandon the attempt and move to the secondary target of the British expedition, Guadeloupe.
 Facing a race against time before the hurricane season hit in July, a landing was forced and the town of Basse-Terre was shelled.
 They looked in severe danger when a large French fleet unexpectedly arrived under Bompart, but on 1 May the island's defenders finally surrendered and Bompart was unable to prevent the loss of Guadeloupe.
 Orders arrived from London concerning an assault on Saint Lucia but the commanders decided that such an attempt was unwise given the circumstances.
 Instead they moved to protect Antigua from any possible attack by Bompart, before the bulk of the force sailed for home in late July.